-Are you on a budget and looking for a reasonably priced massage chair that can get the job done without costing you an arm and a leg?
+Are you on a budget and looking for a reasonably priced massage chair that will do the job without costing you an arm and a leg?

 If so, then these are not the chairs for you.
 They meet the first part of your requirement, being inexpensive, but we do not recommend them for reasons we’ll describe in detail in the sections below.

-This MCombo Massage Chair review will take a closer look at the entire MCombo product line, six different chairs in all, and outline the various features they have to offer.
+This MCombo Massage Chair review will examine the entire MCombo product line, six different chairs, and outline their various features.
 As you will see, these are not proper massage chairs in the accepted sense of the word.

-As you can see from the table, these chairs suffer from some serious deficiencies, right off the bat.
-For starters, even the best of the chairs is lacking a massage roller track (L-Track or S-Track being the industry standards).
-They’re even missing proper massage rollers.
+As you will see from the table below, these chairs immediately suffer from serious deficiencies.
+Even the best chairs lack a massage roller track (L-Track or S-Track are the industry standards) and proper massage rollers.

-In place of rollers, all of these chairs use fixed-position massage heads that vibrate when the chair is activated.
-Being stationary, if the massage heads don’t align with your body’s pressure points, all you can do is reposition yourself in the chair and hope for the best.
+In place of rollers, all these chairs use fixed-position massage heads that vibrate when the chair is activated.
+Being stationary, if the massage heads don’t align with your body’s pressure points, you can only reposition yourself in the chair and hope for the best.
 Not a very optimal solution.

-The major problem we have with MCombo is the fact that it’s an off-brand.
+The major problem we have with MCombo is that it’s an off-brand.
 There’s almost no information about any of these chairs.
-About the only places they can be found are on Amazon and eBay.
+The only places they can be found are on Amazon and eBay.

 We found their company website, but they don’t have any online user manuals.
-Plus, we’re not really sure how easy (or difficult) it would be to get any of these models repaired should something go wrong.
+Plus, we’re not sure how easy (or difficult) it would be to repair any of these models should something go wrong.

 A further clue to the questionable nature of these chairs lies in the warranty.
 Most massage chairs offer a 1 to 3-year warranty, with some companies offering five or even ten-year warranties.
 MCombo’s warranty is for 90 days only.
-That should send up a giant red flag to any serious buyer right away!
+That should immediately send a giant red flag to any serious buyer!

-With those things in mind, let us now begin with the least expensive of the chairs, and work our way toward the top end of the MCombo product line.
+With those things in mind, let us begin with the least expensive chair and work our way toward the top end of the MCombo product line.

-Understand that all of these are considered budget-priced, low-end chairs – even the most expensive of MCombo’s products is less expensive than most low-end massage chairs offered by established brands.
+Understand that these are considered budget-priced, low-end chairs – even the most expensive of MCombo’s products are less expensive than most low-end massage chairs offered by established brands.

 MCombo Massage Chairs Comparison Table